Reduce Patient Risk

 Historically in the flu season, African Americans have had worse health outcomes.

-Given the risk, those over 65, and others living with a chronic disease, should ask for, and be administered, the high dose vaccine that offers more protection than the standard dose.
+Given the risk, those over 65, and others living with a chronic disease, should ask for, and be administered, the senior flu vaccine that offers more protection than the standard dose.

 Get the Vaccine